MrOlivierdA/Workshop-WordPress/README.md

 ## Installation

+### Requirements

+To use WordPress, you must to install a HTTP server, Apache or Nginx.

+You also need to have PHP and MySQL (or MariaDB) & a Database manager (Workbench, phpMyAdmin...).

 Once you have launch your environment (a server with PHP & MySQL), you're ready to start.

 > 👉 NB: in this repo, you have already a [docker environment](#the-docker-environment) ready, feel free to use it.

+### WordPress files

+The WordPress files can be downloaded on the official website here : https://wordpress.org/download/

+You run these in your env & the WordPress will start.

+For this workshop, we've already downloaded it for you in `src/public`.

+### Link the database

 The first thing to do is to create an empty database in your DB manager.
 Git it a name.